ellysh/video-game-bots/ClickerBots/protection.md

     endif
 endfunc
 ```
-Time spans between the "a" key pressing actions are measured here.
-We can use a **trigger action** term to name the analyzing key pressing actions.
-There are two global variables for storing a current state of the function's algorithm:
+Time spans between pressing of the "a" key are measured here.
+We can use a **trigger action** term to name this pressing.
+There are two global variables for storing current state of the protection algorithm:

 | Name | Description |
 | -- | -- |
 | `gPrevTimestampA` | [**Timestamp**](https://en.wikipedia.org/wiki/Timestamp) of the last happening trigger action |
 | `gTimeSpanA` | Time span between last two trigger actions |

-Both these variables have `-1` value on a startup that matches to the uninitialized state.
-The analyze algorithm is able to make conclusion about a bot usage after minimum three trigger actions.
-First action is needed for the `gPrevTimestampA` variable initialization:
+Both these variables have `-1` value on a startup.
+This matches to the uninitialized state.
+This algorithm is able to make conclusion about bot usage after minimum three trigger actions.
+The first action is needed for the `gPrevTimestampA` variable initialization:
 ```AutoIt
     if $gPrevTimestampA = -1 then
         $gPrevTimestampA = $timestamp
         return
     endif
 ```
-Second action is used for calculation of the `gTimeSpanA` variable.
-The variable equals to a subtraction between timestamps of the current and previous actions:
+Timestamp of the second action is used to calculate the `gTimeSpanA` variable.
+This variable equals to a subtraction between timestamps of the current and previous actions:
 ```AutoIt
     local $newTimeSpan = $timestamp - $gPrevTimestampA
     $gPrevTimestampA = $timestamp